Today, you’re going to learn all about yellow flags in a relationship.

 2. Pushing Your Boundaries

-Boundaries in a relationship are guidelines that communicates what treatment we’re willing or unwilling to tolerate.
+Boundaries in a relationship are guidelines that communicate what treatment we’re willing or unwilling to tolerate.

 When someone is pushing your boundaries, (e.g., pressuring you into doing things you are not comfortable with) this is a warning sign.